learn-co-curriculum/introduction-to-the-dom/README.md

    document.querySelector('header').remove()
 ```

 Take a look at the top of the page again.
 The header is gone.
 But do you think the HTML has just changed?
 Well, no. As you know, the HTML never changes after it is first rendered.
 Instead, we accessed the Document Object Model, altered the model and that altered the appearance of our web page.
+This is the same as we did before, but with code. **To get the header back, just hit refresh**

 ### Summary